inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

     auth_provider_x509_cert_url: "https://www.googleapis.com/oauth2/v1/certs"
     client_x509_cert_url: "https://www.googleapis.com/robot/v1/metadata/x509/your_service_account_email"
 ```
+OR
 ```yaml
   # Google
   GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/home/src/key_file_name.json"
 ```
 If using the GOOGLE_SERVICE_ACC_KEY_FILEPATH, then you can delete the first block.

+JSON KEY FILEPATH
-Then update the path to the JSON key in the GOOGLE_SERVICE_ACC_KEY_FILEPATH.
-In docker compose we have specified that the mage project directory will be mounted to the /home/src/ folder in the Mage container.
+The docker-compose.yaml specifies that the mage project directory will be mounted to the /home/src/ folder in the container.
 The json key file can therefor be reached at `"/home/src/key_file_name.json"`.
-Now Mage knows where to look for the credentials.
-When we use any block with a google service, mage will use that service account to execute the cell.
+Once this is specified, Mage will know where to look for the credentials.
+When any block with a google service is executed, mage will use that service account key to execute the cell.

-Step 5 TEST THE AUTHENTICATION
+`Step 5` **Test the Authentication**
 - Go back to the test_config pipeline
 - Change the Data Loader to BigQuery and set the profile to Default
 - Click Run
 - This query collects to the cloud, runs the query there, and returns a answer on our computer.
 It confirms the existence of the DB in Google Cloud and that we have a good connection.
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/56849adc-4706-4ab2-a19c-4534c01f1ff7" width="auto" height="250">

-STEP 6 TEST GOOGLE CLOUD STORAGE
+`STEP 6` **Test Google Cloud Storage**
-- Make sure that we can read and write files to Google Cloud Storage
+Confirm that we can read and write files to Google Cloud Storage
 - Go to the `example_pipeline` in Mage
 - Click on the last block in the pipeline and `Execute with all upstream blocks`.
 This will write titanic_clean.csv to the mage directory
 - Go to the Google Cloud Console go to the Mage Bucket page